cmu-sei/iides/documentation/objects/sponsor.md

 # Sponsor

 An individual or entity that recruited, instigated, motivated, or otherwise supported the insider's action.
+A sponsor MUST be associated with at least one insider or accomplice.
+It may be associated with multiple insider and/or accomplices.

 ## Properties